sipgate-io/sipgateio-outgoingcall-php/README.md

 For more information about personal access token, visit https://www.sipgate.io/rest-api/authentication#personalAccessToken.

-The `deviceId` uniquely identifies the phone extension which establishes the phone connection, this variable is needed only when the `caller` is a phone number and not a device extension.
+The `DEVICE_ID` uniquely identifies the phone extension which establishes the phone connection, this variable is needed only when the `CALLER` is a phone number and not a device extension.
 Further explanation is given in the section [Web Phone Extensions](#web-phone-extensions).
-Nevertheless you can still use both as device extension, but in this case the `deviceId` will be ignored.
+Nevertheless you can still use both as device extension, but in this case the `DEVICE_ID` will be ignored.

-Use `callee` and `callerId` to set the recipient phone number and the displayed caller number respectively.
+Use `CALLEE` and `CALLER_ID` to set the recipient phone number and the displayed caller number respectively.

 Run the application: